 In this episode we’re going to be covering journalism, and journalists, as portrayed in film.
 I could say that we picked this topic because it is timely, but, really, when is this topic not timely?
 But in reality, it was picked simply because it seemed interesting to us.

 That said, it is timely, in our current age of fake news.
 Not the “fake” news that dangerously incompetent narcissists decry when the word they are looking for is “inconvenient”, but the genuine fake news, the sort that helped said mendacious arse-trumpet get elected, the kind of false news that at best misleads, and at worst causes division, violence and harm to the vulnerable.
-Perhaps more worrying is the decline in the general standards of both writing, and investigative journalism.
+Perhaps more worrying is the decline in the general standards of both writing and investigative journalism.

 It still exists, of course, though it seems much more difficult to come by.
-Fortunately we can always turn to celluloid when we want to remember (or, perhaps, delude ourselves) that an individual journalist or an organisation can make a genuine difference to a person’s life, an industry or a country, as cinema has a longstanding love of the profession and those around it; from the corrupted by power Charles Foster Kane and the vilified by the press Jefferson Smith, to the meticulously-researched and explosive collective efforts of the Boston Globe’s Spotlight team.
+Fortunately we can always turn to celluloid when we want to remember (or, perhaps, delude ourselves) that an individual journalist or an organisation can make a genuine difference to a person’s life, an industry or a country, as cinema has a long-standing love of the profession and those around it; from the corrupted-by-power Charles Foster Kane and the vilified-by-the-press Jefferson Smith, to the meticulously-researched and explosive collective efforts of the Boston Globe’s Spotlight team.